Lady Chatterley's Lover: India

 When everything said in its favour we find that in treating with sex the impugned portions viewed separately and also in the setting of the whole book pass the permissible limits judged of from our community standards and as there is no social gain to us which can be said to preponderate, we must hold the book to satisfy the test we have indicated above.

 Cultural influence

 In the United States, the full publication of Lady Chatterley's Lover was a significant event in the "sexual revolution".
 The book was then a topic of widespread discussion and a byword of sorts.
 In 1965, Tom Lehrer recorded a satirical song, "Smut", in which the speaker in the song lyrics cheerfully acknowledges his enjoyment of such material; "Who needs a hobby like tennis or philately?/I've got a hobby: rereading Lady Chatterley".

+In Lady C: The Long, Sensational Life of Lady Chatterley's Lover, Guy Cuthbertson wrote that Lady Chatterley's Lover "is a book that has crept into so many walks of life that so many people have heard of, and that has been so frequently adapted, copied, illustrated, and referenced".
+In "What Did 'Lady Chatterley' Liberate?", Louis Menand notes numerous things to which Lady Chatterley's Lover gave rise, including the name of Lady Chatterley pub in Eastwood, Nottinghamshire; the song "Das War die Lady Chatterley", recorded by the German group Die Schock-Kings; as well as "the sequels, the spinoffs, and the rewrites", including "more than two dozen published just in this [the 21st] century".

 The British poet Philip Larkin's poem "Annus Mirabilis" begins with a reference to the trial: